oat-sa/taohub-articles/forge/TAO-2-5.md

 }}

-### 6. (Unplanned) [APIP](resources/http://www.imsglobal.org/apip/APIP_PublicDraftv1_20110404.zip) holds potential to improve the validity of test-based inferences for students with disabilities and is best accomplished by applying principles of Universal Design t hroughout the assessment development process.
+###6.
+(Unplanned) [APIP](http://www.imsglobal.org/apip/APIP_PublicDraftv1_20110404.zip) holds potential to improve the validity of test-based inferences for students with disabilities and is best accomplished by applying principles of Universal Design t hroughout the assessment development process.{#6-unplanned-apiphttpwwwimsglobalorgapipapip-publicdraftv1-20110404zip-holds-potential-to-improve-the-validity-of-test-based-inferences-for-students-with-disabilities-and-is-best-accomplished-by-applying-principles-of-universal-design-t-hroughout-the-assessment-development-process}

-### 7. (Unplanned) “SIF”
+##7.
+(Unplanned) “SIF”{#7-unplanned-sif}

-### 8. (Unplanned) SCORM/ Elearning platforms\
+##8.
+(Unplanned) SCORM/ Elearning platforms\{#8-unplanned-scorm-elearning-platforms}

 Manage test and items from tao as Scorm compliant elearning objects.

-### 9. (Unplanned) Provide connectors to legacy systems.
-Ex. : The tests takers database would reflect what is available from enterprise/school/system databases.
+###9.
+(Unplanned) Provide connectors to legacy systems.
+Ex. : The tests takers database would reflect what is available from enterprise/school/system databases.{#9-unplanned-provide-connectors-to-legacy-systems-ex-the-tests-takers-database-would-reflect-what-is-available-from-enterpriseschoolsystem-databases}

-### 10. (Unplanned) Align TAO with SC36 working item draft.
-To be determined along draft progress.
+##10.
+(Unplanned) Align TAO with SC36 working item draft.
+To be determined along draft progress.{#10-unplanned-align-tao-with-sc36-working-item-draft-to-be-determined-along-draft-progress}

 Migration
 ---------